riscv-admin/riscv-sde/README.md

 ## YAML Release Workflow

 `Release YAML` runs hourly and on manual dispatch.
-It executes `scripts/run_get_issues.sh` (in single-run mode) and uploads `public/RVS_phase_rollup.yaml` to a timestamped GitHub release.
+It executes `scripts/run_get_issues.sh` (in single-run mode) and uploads `RVS_phase_rollup.yaml` as a timestamped GitHub release asset (the canonical source).

-The workflow expects `get-issues.py` to exist in the repo root; if the generator lives elsewhere, update `scripts/run_get_issues.sh` or the workflow to point at it.
+The workflow expects `scripts/get-issues.py`; if the generator lives elsewhere, update `scripts/run_get_issues.sh` or the workflow to point at it.